You should think about visiting Vietnam is you are into: beaches, hiking, caves, great food, inexpensive, you are flexible, okay with grit/real life.

 Best Time to Visit Hanoi

-Short Answer: September through November, February through April.
+Short Answer: September through November, February through early April.

 Long Answerer: The best time to visit Hanoi (northern Vietnam) is sometime between September and November when the rain isn’t drenching you and the heat isn’t scalding you.
 It is also nice between February and April.
 Winter in December and January is the coldest part of the year, with highs in Hanoi in the 60’s/20C during this time (but prone to great variability).
 If you are coming from northern Europe or the northern USA, their December and January weather is more tenable relatively.
 Even if the temperatures do drop to the 30’s/0C (which does happen), hot soul-warming foods will surely carry more significance.
-As for the summer (May through August), expect hot, wet and steamy.
+As for the summer (May through August), expect hot, wet and steamy (increasing not only your sweat but chances of contracting dengue fever, etc.)

 Best Time to Visit Ho Chi Minh City (HCMC)